rexovolt/november/README.md

 #### Arguments

-In addtion to the required arguments:
+In addition to the required arguments:

 - The channel ID should be provided as a string (i.e. in quotes).
 You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the channel's entry on the channel list and selecting "Copy channel ID".
 - The message itself should be fully encased in double quotes - if you want to use double quotes in the message itself, escape them with a backslash.
 Note that message formatting may be messed up in some cases - I'm still investigating as to why, but it seems backticks and \newlines break.